-Her pamphlet The Curative Harp won Ireland’s Fool for Poetry chapbook competition in 2015 and was published by Southwords.
-The English River is her book full-length poetry collection, showing many new sides to this multi-talented artist: as poet, nature writer, storyteller and photographer.
+Her pamphlet The Curative Harp won Ireland’s Fool for Poetry chapbook competition in 2015 and was published by Southword.
+The English River is her first book-length poetry collection, showing many new sides to this multi-talented artist: as poet, nature writer, storyteller and photographer.

 ‘Like the bends of a river, each one of Virginia Astley’s austere, cleanly-made poems offers some particular pleasure: a delicate reflection, an original piece of seeing - but the true impact of this book is felt when the sequence is read in order because this book does not just record the passage of a river but the passage of a life lived honestly and fully.
 The emotional forces gather steadily, and the final effect is powerful as a tide.’ – Kate Clanchy